DigiNode-Tools/diginode-tools/README.md

 For more information, visit: https://diginode.digibyte.help (website coming soon)

 ### What do I need to run a DigiNode?
-DigiNode Tools should run on most Debian and Ubuntu based systems.
+DigiNode Tools should run on most Ubuntu or Debian based systems.
 See the Compatibility section below.

-If you are interested in building your own DigiNode, the recommended setup is a **Raspberry Pi 4 8Gb** with an **SSD** running **Raspberry Pi OS Lite 64-bit**.
+If you are interested in building your own DigiNode, the recommended setup is a **Raspberry Pi 4 8Gb** with an **SSD** running **Ubuntu Server 64-bit** or **Raspberry Pi OS Lite 64-bit**.
 See [here](docs/suggested_hardware.md) for the parts you need.

 ## DigiNode Setup

-DigiNode Setup helps you to install and manage your DigiNode:
+DigiNode Setup helps you to setup and manage your DigiNode:

-- Intuitively walks you though the process of installing a DigiByte Node and DigiAsset Node.
+- Intuitively walks you though the process of setting up a DigiByte Full Node and DigiAsset Node.
 - Almost no linux experience required.
 It does all the work for you.
 It's as plug-and-play as possible.
 - Automatically checks hardware and OS at launch - it lets you know if your system is compatible.
 - Detects compatible Raspberry Pi hardware (if present).
 - Creates a swap file on low memory devices, and checks if any existing swap file is large enough.
 - Installs or upgrades DigiByte and DigiAssets Node software with the latest releases from GitHub.
 - Creates or updates a digibyte.conf settings file with optimal settings.
-- Creates digibyted.service file to keep the DigiByte Node running 24/7.
+- Creates system services (systemd or upstart) to ensure the DigiByte Node and DigiAsset Node stays running 24/7.
-- Creates or updates an DigiAsset config file with RPC settings.
+- Creates or updates your DigiAsset Node configuration file with your RPC credentioals.
+This ensures you can always access your wallet and mint DigiAssets.
 - Optionally, creates a 'digibyte' user and sets system hostname to 'diginode'.
 - Enables zeroconf networking (Bonjour) so you can access your node at http://diginode.local - i.e. no need to remember the IP address.